-I bought a couple of them a few days ago, not quite knowing what I was going to do with them, and decided to try stuffing them with a breakfast tofu scramble.
-It worked great!
+I bought a couple of poblanos a few days ago, not quite knowing what I was going to do with them, and decided to try stuffing them with a breakfast tofu scramble.
+And it worked great!

-Let’s not keep these just for breakfast and brunch though, these can be eaten any time of day.
-They happen to be my lunch and dinner the day I cooked these up.
+Let’s not keep these just for breakfast and brunch though, they can be eaten any time of day, and happened to be my lunch and dinner the day I cooked these up.

 This was fairly simple to prepare and absolutely delicious!
-The peppers were soft and tender, not too hot and the combination of everything filled me up perfectly.
+The peppers roast up soft and tender, not too hot and the combination of everything filled me up perfectly.

 A look at after roasting the peppers, before peeling the skin off.
 I roasted my peppers under the broiler.
 These happen to be really nice sized peppers.
 The glass dish on the right is a 9×13, giving you the idea of just how big they were.
 If you only have smaller ones, use 6 to 8 depending on the size.
 The scramble filled up all four of these with a few bites left over.